 The first action was to see the density we would need to achieve on the site.
 We wanted to aim for as few two storey elements as possible due to the presence of the gardens at the rear and bearing in mind the planning history.

-We then applied a design idea we have used on other projects to create what looks like a complicated roof but is in fact based on a series of simple repeated elements off set at different angles.
+We then applied a design idea with the help of commercial roofing experts we have used on other projects to create what looks like a complicated roof but is in fact based on a series of simple repeated elements off set at different angles.
 This allows the creation of something unique but at modest cost.

 We then manipulated the shape to accommodate the required number of units.

 Within the volume created we can accommodate the following units: 11 No 2 bedroom units (all part two storey); 7 No 1 bedroom units (all single storey)

-The section we have designed has a low profile at the rear so as to avoid the creation of a tall bluff wall at the rear of the gardens of the Gore Road houses.
+The section we have designed has a low profile at the rear so as to avoid the creation of a tall bluff wall at the rear of the gardens of the Gore Road houses, also london rubbish removal team will be in charge of the residential waste recollection.

 The preservation of existing mature trees is a very important part of creating a soft residential feel and maintaining the character of the area.
 The design of the layout is based on new construction only where there are existing garages so there will be minimal need to remove existing trees.

 Daylight, Sunlight and Rights of Light

 The profiles of the buildings are intended to minimize loss of light in the gardens of the Gore Road houses, while also improving the floors, which they can start with a Gettysburg floor sanding and refinishing so they can improve the looks of their buildings.
 Each new residential unit has a small private external courtyard at the rear where it should benefit from maximum sun penetration, and an open courtyard at the front providing shared access with one other unit.

 There are small amenity spaces interspersed between the house to provide play space for children and a meeting space for older residents.